 Students who apply to the nursing program from high school and indicate they want to be considered for nursing on their application will be reviewed first for admission to the University.
 Once that admission decision is made, the Director of Admission, in conjunction with the Department of Nursing, will review the candidate for the nursing major.
 The successful candidate will receive an admission letter to the University and a second admission letter to the nursing major.

-Jonathan Pickering ('16), a nursing major who plans to graduate in the spring (2016), came to Muskingum from Ashland, Ohio.
-In addition to the Bachelor of Science in Nursing (BSN) program, Jonathan was also drawn to the campus because of his contact with football and track and field coaches.
-In addition to being involved on campus – he is the Vice President of his fraternity, a member of the Nursing Student Organization (NSO) and a staff manager for Brewed Awakenings, a weekly campus coffeehouse – Jonathan is also a trained volunteer EMT and firefighter.
+Jonathan Pickering ('16) In addition to the Bachelor of Science in Nursing (BSN) program, Jonathan was also drawn to the Muskingum because of his contact with football and track and field coaches.
+In addition to being involved on campus – he was the Vice President of his fraternity, a member of the Nursing Student Organization (NSO) and a staff manager for Brewed Awakenings, a weekly campus coffeehouse – Jonathan also served as a trained volunteer EMT and firefighter.

 Jonathan chose nursing as his career because he felt it was a field that offered a lot of opportunities and professional challenges.
 He has seen how his nursing degree and EMT training complement each other: “Nursing basics is exactly what EMT-Basic skill and knowledge set is.
 Being a nursing student has definitely allowed me to become a more knowledgeable and proficient EMT.
 On the other hand being able to interact with patients in a variety of situations and being able to be autonomous with my interaction with my patients has allowed me to solidify my nursing basic skills and become much more comfortable with my interactions with patients and become confident in my abilities as a nursing student.”